voicegain/platform/examples/microphone-websocket/README.md

 * sending captured audio over one websocket
 * receiving transcribed audio over another websocket

+The files included in this example are:
+* audio-services.js - a service that captures the microphone audio and a service that sends the captured audio via websocket to Voicegain
+* config.js - has the JWT token
+* index.html - simple web page with Start/Stop buttons and a place for recognition output
+* microphone-capture.js
+  * function that initiates connection to https://api.voicegain.ai/v1/asr/transcribe/async Web API - the response will contain the send websocket url (for audio) and the receive websocket url (for transcription results)

 See comments throughout the code for details.

 Before you run the demo: